 SAS is a statistical software package the SAS organization offers for data analytics implementations.
 SAS accepts input data sources such as flat files, databases, and other applications.
 SAS supports its proprietary language known as SAS programming for complex data processing.
 It is a scalable software that can manage a high volume of data for analytics and has very good enterprise support for data governance and security.
 SAS provides built-in features for several data processing through its Graphical user interface(GUI).
 SAS has high-quality machine learning and output generation features for data analytics.
 SAS is an industry-leading tool for analytics services.

 Below is a list of the advantages of SAS explained in detail,

 - SAS has a very simple and easily understandable syntax.

-- Anybody without prior programming knowledge can easily learn SAS programming language easily as its syntax is that simple.
+- Anybody without prior programming knowledge can easily learn the SAS programming language, as its syntax is simple.

 - SAS coding includes simple and basic statements.